quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Compound Packets {#packet-compound}

-A sender can combine multiple QUIC packets (typically a Cryptographic Handshake packet and a Protected packet) into one UDP datagram, thereby reducing the number of UDP datagram required to be emitted when application data can be sent during the handshake.
+A sender can combine multiple QUIC packets (typically a Cryptographic Handshake packet and a Protected packet) into one UDP datagram.
+This can reduce the number of UDP datagrams required to be emitted when application data can be sent during the handshake.

 The sender MUST NOT combine QUIC packets belonging to different QUIC